 Dog walkers walked up the beach to demarcation line at Beach Street Access to see how much area has been lost for dog exercise since 2015.

-Deadline for Clarence Have your say is Monday 12 April 2021.
+Deadline for Clarence Have your say is has been extended until Monday 4 May 2021

 Clarence City Council Aldermen who attended either rally were: